Continuous Delivery (CD) is an important part of DevOps that helps teams deliver software updates quickly and safely.

 Contrast this with the Agile model’s shorter release lifecycle.
 Here, features can be checked into the central repository every day (Continuous Integration).
 Automated suites of unit, regression, and system tests ensure that freshly contributed code is quickly validated.
 Effect on relevant characteristics is examined.
 If this code can then be deployed promptly to customers, the strain surrounding a customer release is eliminated.
 Releasing becomes a common, low-risk, and automated occurrence.
 Manual errors are eliminated from the releasing procedure.
 Even during holidays, urgent fixes and updates can be issued with minimum manpower.
 This led to the evolution of Continuous Delivery.

-How to Build a Continuous Delivery Pipeline
+How Does Continuous Delivery Work?

 Continuous delivery pipelines extend the operations and technologies currently implemented for a CI pipeline.
 Throughout the CI process, the code has been compiled to construct the application and unit-tested to ensure its functionality and quality.
 If the application fails to build or the unit tests fail, the code is returned to the developers to remediate and test again.